marcus-at-localhost/docs/en/user-guide/search-and-filtering.md

 To clear all filters, click the `Reset` button, located to the right of the search field.

-Use the [global search](./user-interface.md#global-search) if you wish to search globally across all the entities in the system.

-The fields available for searching can be configured by developers in the metadata of the appropriate entity.

 You can have one or more filters based on a certain field for all field types.
 The exception is field types that can be used as a filter only once (because there is no need for it), which are:
   - Boolean;
   - Array;
   - Multi-enum;
   - Enum;
   - Related entities.

 ### Logical Operators